shivangi-verma/GuessTheNumber/README.md

-# 🎯 Guess My Number!
+# 🎯 Guess The Number!
 [Live Demo](https://shivangi-verma.github.io/GuessTheNumber/)

 A fun and interactive number guessing game built with **HTML**, **CSS**, and **Vanilla JavaScript**.